 Raccoons might be cute, but they certainly aren’t cuddly or harmless.
 Truth be told, these masked marauders can cause a host of problems, like disease, property damage, and attacks on pets.
-And being the expect excavators that they are, they’ll dig through your garbage, garden, and yard faster than a kid under the tree on Christmas morning.
+And being the expert excavators that they are, they’ll dig through your garbage, garden, and yard faster than a kid under the tree on Christmas morning.
 And that’s not even the half of it.
 Besides being carnie strong, they’re also idiot savant smart.
-As a matter of fact, I know of a few racoons that cleverly framed my friend Brian…
+As a matter of fact, I know of a few raccoons that cleverly framed my friend Brian…

 A raccoon’s tale of the missing chocolate

 Sonia, Brian’s wife, was fed up with her husband sneaking behind her back, gobbling up her precious chocolate.
 As if that wasn’t bad enough, each time, he didn’t even have the common decency to throw out the empty wrappers.
 It was as if he was purposely leaving them there to torment her, taunting the poor woman with the promise of delicious treats she would never have.

 Wanting to get to the bottom of things, Sonia confronted her husband about the missing candy.
 Brian adamantly denied ever touching her chocolate, even promising to take a polygraph at the local police station in the hopes of proving his innocence—not to mention keeping him out of the proverbial dog house.

 To make a long story short, it turned out that a family of raccoons was getting into their house through the swinging cat door.
 In the middle of the night, they would creep in, open the cupboard doors, literally unwrap the chocolate and eat it before exiting the same way they came in, without anyone being the wiser.

 What’s the moral of the story here?
 Raccoons will not only put your health and property at risk but also wreak havoc on your marriage.
 So, if you have these clever criminals living in or around your home, you need to get rid of them, fast.